Penhallow Hotel fire: Fire

-Victims

-Over 80 guests and members of staff managed to escape, but three people were killed and five others injured.
-Initially officials were aware of one fatality with four being unaccounted for, and four others in the hospital.
+Over 90 guests and members of staff managed to escape, but three people were killed in the fire.
 Guest Peter Hughes (a science teacher aged 43 from Staffordshire) died as a result of falling from a second floor window.
 Hughes' mother Monica (aged 86) also died in the blaze, along with 80-year-old Joan Harper, who was also from Staffordshire.

 Investigation

 Cornwall Fire and Rescue Service (CFRS) was criticised on how the incident was handled.
 It was reported that only one fire appliance could be mobilised from Newquay due to a shortage of crew, one appliance was sent and backup was drawn in from surrounding stations, however as previously stated the fire had taken hold by the time of arrival of the first crew.
 It was found that the shortcoming of appliances did not result in the three deaths.
 However CFRS upgraded Newquay fire station to 24-hour cover during the summer months when the population rises from an estimated 24,000 to at least 100,000.

 At the inquest it was discovered that other factors were seen in the case against the owners of the hotel.
 Factors for the fire and the poor response were poor fire risk assessment, poor access, lack of water, lack of equipment (high rise ladder) and the FRS (Fire and Rescue Service) being sent to the wrong address.